chinapedia/wikipedia.abstract.en/Page/Embryo_drawing.md

 Ernst Haeckel (1834-1919)

-Haeckel_drawings.jpg's allegedly fraudulent embryo drawings (this version of the figure is often attributed incorrectly to Haeckel).[6]]]
+'s allegedly fraudulent embryo drawings (this version of the figure is often attributed incorrectly to Haeckel).[6]]]

 Haeckel's illustrations show vertebrate embryos at different stages of development, which exhibit embryonic resemblance as support for evolution, recapitulation as evidence of the Biogenetic Law, and phenotypic divergence as evidence of von Baer's laws.
 The series of twenty-four embryos from the early editions of Haeckel's _Anthropogenie_ remain the most famous.
 The different species are arranged in columns, and the different stages in rows.
 Similarities can be seen along the first two rows; the appearance of specialized characters in each species can be seen in the columns and a diagonal interpretation leads one to Haeckel's idea of recapitulation.